 Fact 18.
 Traditional sports such as horse racing, camel racing and wrestling still survive and form a focal point in the socialization of the people.

 Fact 19.
-The National day of Niger/ Republic Day is celebrated on December 18 since the year 1958.
+The National Day/Republic Day is celebrated on December 18 since the year 1958.
 It also celebrates the founding of the republic and the Presidency.

 Fact 20.
 There do exist several cities, towns, and villages that have preserved on account of their architecture, some like those in the Djado plateau are largely uninhabited whilst others such as Agadez and Zinder are alive.